 How will your Customers use Chat?

-This section discusses how to use the Chat section from with TeamSupport.
-Click here to learn how your Customers will use Chat from the Customer Portal.
+This section discusses how to use the Chat section from within TeamSupport.
+We have guides that explain how your customers will use Chat from the Customer Hub.

 You must first setup Customer Chat – click here to learn how.

 New Chat Alerts